20 Pantry Snacks Every New Mom Should Have After Baby - Baby Chick

 It can be hard to think about what is next after the bump.
 Between long nights, breastfeeding, managing a home, and keeping the baby well, the last thing you should worry about is what to have as a snack.
 We’re here to help.
 This list of snacks to keep in your pantry while postpartum helps you and your baby stay in top health and will also relieve decision fatigue.
 By limiting your choices to twenty whole-food postpartum snacks always kept on hand, snacking becomes simple!

-During the months postpartum, essential aspects of food to focus on are whole grains, fruits, vegetables, seafood, unsaturated oils, fiber, potassium, vitamin D, and calcium.
+During the postpartum period, essential aspects of a healthy diet to focus on include whole grains, fruits, vegetables, seafood, unsaturated fats, fiber, potassium, vitamin D, and calcium.
 All these aspects of our food help maintain a good milk supply, aid in postpartum weight loss, and ensure healthy development.
-Although caloric needs are still increased if you are breastfeeding, ensuring the calories consumed come from nutritious sources is essential!
+Although caloric needs are still increased if you are breastfeeding, ensuring that the calories consumed come from nutritious sources is essential.

 1. Instant Oatmeal